Why Did I Get Married?: Plot

+After everyone finds out what happened to Sheila, the other wives berate Mike for letting her drive alone.
+However, he shows disregard for her and disparages her weight.

-Sheila is persistent to get to the retreat because she wants to make her marriage work.
-Providence leads her to Sheriff Troy Jackson (Rucker)'s office.
-Due to the weather, the roads have been closed for the night and she has no choice but to spend the night in the office.
-That same night, Mike is caught by Angela going to Trina's bedroom.
+Providence leads Sheila to Sheriff Troy Jackson's office.
+Due to the weather, the roads are closed for the night and she has to spend the night in the office.
+That night, Angela catches Mike going to Trina's bedroom.
 Sheila arrives at the retreat house the following morning with Troy in tow.
-She introduces Troy to the others and tells them she has invited him to breakfast.
-Troy becomes a threat to Mike, not because of Sheila, but because of Trina.
-Breakfast is a noisy affair with the arguing couples and Angela insulting Trina, whom she instantly disliked.
+She introduces Troy to the others, revealing that she invited him to breakfast.
+During breakfast, the couples argue, as usual.

-Throughout the few days spent on retreat, there are spontaneous revelations.
-The infidelity of Marcus and Mike leads to a discussion by the men of the 80/20 rule.
-According to this rule, most men get 80% of what they need from a marriage, yet they tend to go after the 20% that someone outside can provide for them because it appears to be more to them when it really isn't.

-During a heated argument at dinner, Angela exposes Mike and Trina's affair.
-In turn, Mike reveals the other couples' hidden secrets: Marcus had contracted VD after he cheated on Angela, Dianne had her tubes tied after her daughter was born without Terry's knowledge and withheld disclosing her disinterest in having another baby, Terry had gotten a DNA test on him and Diane’s daughter because he was unsure he was the father ,and Gavin had criticized Patricia for not protecting their young son in a fatal car accident a year prior.
+During an argument at dinner, Angela exposes Mike and Trina's affair.
+In turn, Mike reveals the other couples' hidden secrets: Marcus contracted VD after cheating on Angela, Dianne had her tubes tied after her daughter was born without Terry's knowledge, Terry got a DNA test on his and Diane’s daughter because he was unsure he was the father, and Gavin criticized Patricia for not protecting their young son in a fatal car accident a year prior.
 Angela admits giving Marcus the STD from her own cheating.
 Enraged, he tries choking her while the others pull him away.
-Mike then tells Sheila he wants a divorce, and she smashes a wine bottle over his head, knocking him out.
+Mike says that he wants a divorce, and Sheila smashes a bottle over his head, knocking him out.

-All the couples suddenly decide they can't stay in the house any longer.
-Sheila checks into a local hotel to recover from her divorce and that Mike had drained her bank account.
-She is in a depression when Troy goes to visit her.
-He takes her up to a mountain where she cries and mourns the loss of her love and the only life she knew.
+Sheila checks into a hotel to recover from her divorce and discovers that Mike drained her bank account.
+She is distraught when Troy visits her.
+He takes her up to a mountain where she cries and mourns the loss of her love.